junxit/us-congress-bills-113/bill.md

   >   - **(4)** *Applicability* This subsection shall only apply to mortgages insured under this title that were originated on or after the date of enactment of the FHA Solvency Act of 2013.
   >   - **(5)** *Deposit in the Mutual Mortgage Insurance Fund* The Secretary shall deposit any amounts collected pursuant to this subsection in, and for the use of, the Mutual Mortgage Insurance Fund.

-- **(b)** *Rule of construction* Nothing in subsection (a), or the amendment made by subsection (a), shall be construed to supersede, alter, or in any way affect the authorities granted to the Secretary of Housing and Urban Development under section 256 of the National Housing Act.
+- **(b)** *Rule of construction* Nothing in subsection (a), or the amendment made by subsection (a), shall be construed to supersede, alter, or in any way affect the authorities granted to the Secretary of Housing and Urban Development under section 256 of the National Housing Act (12 U.S.C.
+1715z–21).

-## § 4.
+## § 45.
 Review of mortgagee performance

 Section 533 of the National Housing Act (12 U.S.C.
 1735f–11) is amended—